ryabtsev/ryabtsev/knowledgedrops/README.md

 **Knowledge Drops (K-Drops)** is a project designed to act as a bridge between your personal knowledge and Large Language Models (LLMs).

-The primary goals of OKD are:
+The primary goals of K-Drops are:

 1.  **Create Knowledge Snapshots:** To allow you to create small, concise snapshots of your own knowledge on any given topic.
 These "knowledge drops" act as a personal knowledge base.
 2.  **Personalized LLM Interaction:** To serve as a proxy between you and an LLM.
 By providing your knowledge drops to the LLM, it can understand your context and provide more relevant and personalized responses.